Did you know that Rocking the Spectrum was not always about spectrum stories?

-But I can write until my fingers bleed, but the awareness is created by you.
+However, the contributors can write until our fingers bleed, but the awareness is created by you.

-The awareness part on a greater scale – that part comes from you.
+The awareness part on a greater scale can only be done by your help.

 Read more about possible collaborations on Let’s Collaborate.

-Either way and however much or little you choose to support, I thank you from the bottom of my heart.
+However way you choose to support, I on behalf of all contributors thank you from the bottom of my heart.

 And finally – you can choose to sign up for the newsletter.
 This notifies you of new posts and has a behind the scenes glimpse of running Rocking the Spectrum.

 Subscription can always be cancelled, should you regret your followship.

 I am always ready at the mail, email@example.com, if you have questions or requests.